 A qualified herbalist practitioner can suggest treatments that may help relieve some of your hay fever symptoms.
 Make sure you talk to your doctor before taking any new herbs or supplements.
 Many may interact with your current prescriptions.

 Butterbur Root (Petasites hybridus)

-This traditional herb is used to reduce mucus production, and some small studies have shown it to be as effective as antihistamines.
+This traditional herb is used to reduce mucus production.
+A small but well-conducted study published in BMJ concluded that it may be as effective as a particular pharmaceutical antihistamine (cetirizine).

-A small randomized, double blind, placebo-controlled study of the traditional Chinese herbal formula “biminne” found that it was effective in managing the symptoms of perennial allergic rhinitis.
+A small randomized, double blind, placebo-controlled study published in Annals of Allergy, Asthma and Immunology reports a possible connection between biminne and perennial rhinitis treatment.
+The traditional Chinese herbal formula “biminne” was suggested to be effective in managing the symptoms of perennial allergic rhinitis.
+However, due to several uncertainties in the study, these results need to be seen only as suggestions for further study not evidence of biminne’s utility for hay fever.
 Biminne is a formula that includes, among others:

 - Chinese skullcap (Scutellaria baicalensis)

 - ginkgo (Ginkgo biloba)

 These studies were small and more research needs to be performed on both butterbur root and biminne to determine whether they are genuinely useful for treating your hay fever.
 It’s important to communicate with your doctor what herbs or supplements you are taking so that any potential negative interactions can be identified.